ciwg/workshop-2024-10-01-double-auctions/README.md

 ---

-# Why double auctions matter
+# Why Double Auctions Matter

 Double auctions perform **price discovery** -- the process of deciding a reasonable value for an asset.